bramwax/JavaCodespace/README.md

-# ks5-oop-java
+# JavaCodespace
-repository of java code used to teach object oriented programming
+A repository of Java code used in the teaching of object oriented programming concepts and constructs.